Holme Wood

-Holme Wood (sometimes written as Holmewood) is a housing estate in Bradford, West Yorkshire, England.
+Holme Wood or Holmewood is a housing estate in Bradford, West Yorkshire, England.

 Geography and administration

 Holme Wood is situated off Wakefield Road in the south-east of the City of Bradford and borders Tyersal.
 It is part of Tong ward.
 The estate is managed by Incommunities and Bradford Council.
 In 1996, it was one of the largest council-housing estates in West Yorkshire.
 Most of it consists of low-rise buildings, there are only two tall blocks of flats, namely Ogden House and Kelvin House on Dane Court Road.
 The estate is rambling; however, there are many pleasant green areas dotted around the estate, among them Valley Natural Play Park along the upper course of Holme Beck and Pit Hill Park at the boundary to the nearby village of Tong in the green belt.

 History

 A small hamlet named Holme Shaw existed on Ned Lane, west of a forest called Holme Wood.
 Later it was simply known as Holme and was part of the civil parish of Tong.
 It is now part of Tong ward.
 The etymology of Holme Shaw was identified by Albert Hugh Smith as Old English holegn ('holly-tree') and sceaga ('copse'); Holme Wood means the same.
 Residents refer to it as Holmewood (all one word).

 The present housing estate between Dudley Hill and Ned Lane was built in the 1950s, officially opening in 1957.
 The history of the estate in the twentieth century was characterised by the Bradford Telegraph and Argus as beginning as a 'pioneering housing estate', becoming 'a hot-bed of crime' around the 1980s, but undergoing 'a full regeneration programme' in the 1990s.